-Cumalikizik Cumalıkızık is a village in the Yıldırım district of Turkey, located 10 kilometers east of Bursa.
-Most of its history goes back to the time when Ottoman Empire was founded and its architecture has well-preserved examples from that period.
-Cumalıkizik is one of a group of 14 villages that end in -kızık.
-The village was created to provide income for the Orhan Gazi Mosque, which is in the historic city center.
-The village gained its name because people from the other villages would come to this one for Friday prayers (Cuma means "Friday" in Turkish).
-Out of 14 Kızık villages, only a handful remain today.
-These include Değirmenlikızık, Fidyekızık, Derekızık, and Hamamlıkizik - which were the villages that had hamams.
-There are 270 Ottoman-era houses still standing and about 180 of those are still inhabited.
-Many have been restored.
-These buildings sit on the narrow cobblestones streets with a Middle Ages gutter down its center to channel rain water.
-These houses are typically two to three stories high and built of wood, rubble stones, and adobe.
-Rather than attractions, Cumalıkızık is a place to wander the streets and soak in the genuine old world atmosphere.
-This region is rich with historical villages, which are now part of Bursa's UNESCO World Heritage listing.
+Cumalikizik Cumalıkızık is a charming village located in the Yıldırım district of Turkey, just 10 kilometers east of Bursa.
+This village boasts a rich history dating back to the Ottoman Empire's founding, and it features a number of well-preserved examples of Ottoman architecture.
+As one of 14 villages that end in -kızık, Cumalıkızık was initially established to provide income for the Orhan Gazi Mosque located in Bursa's historic city center.
+Its name comes from the fact that people from surrounding villages would gather here for Friday prayers, with "Cuma" meaning "Friday" in Turkish.
+Today, only a handful of these Kızık villages remain, including Değirmenlikızık, Fidyekızık, Derekızık, and Hamamlıkizik - the villages that once had hamams.
+There are 270 Ottoman-era houses still standing in Cumalıkızık, with about 180 of them still inhabited and many having undergone restoration.
+These houses are typically two to three stories tall and constructed of wood, rubble stones, and adobe.
+The narrow cobblestone streets feature gutters down the center to channel rainwater, adding to the village's old-world charm.
+While there aren't specific attractions in Cumalıkızık, it's a wonderful place to wander the streets and soak in the authentic atmosphere of the past.
+This region is rich with historical villages, and many of them are included in Bursa's UNESCO World Heritage listing.